TurboSource-Marialis/machtiani/README.md

 While I personally find Machtiani to be my go-to tool—over ChatGPT or any other alternatives—I primarily use it with codebases similar in size to this project.

-Keep in mind that uses by default OpenAI's gpt-4o-mini (optionally gpt-4o) API.
+Keep in mind that Machtiani by default uses OpenAI's gpt-4o-mini (optionally gpt-4o) API.
 So it incurs costs, and there is currently no cost estimator available.
 However, for a few hundred commits, users should find that the indexing of commit messages with OpenAI embeddings remains manageable.

 ## Upcoming Features to Look Forward To